 Here in Hula we take a look at this ancient dance of storytelling.
 Hula was proscribed during the missionary era of the 19th century because it was seen as lascivious, anti-Christian, and a bit seditious.
-Missionaries, which had become the commercial and political power behind the throne, sensed a threat in this assertion of traditional Hawaiian culture.
+The missionaries, which had become the commercial and political power behind the throne, sensed a threat in this assertion of traditional Hawaiian culture.
 Today, hula is enjoying the return of its predominant role with the Hawaiian Renaissance.

 Kuhi no ka lima, hele no ka maka. – Where the hands move, there let the eyes follow.